fsce1/Energy/AC2 Problem Solving.md

 - Sandbox game, similar to Factorio.
 - Auto-building city every interval, increasing energy demands and game difficulty
 - You need to build energy infrastructure and plants in order to supply energy around the city.
-- Meanwhile keeping the city non-polluted and green
+- Meanwhile keeping the inner city non-polluted and green.
+- Difficulty of the game will be trying to keep energy demand satisfied, while keeping infrastructure and energy-creating structures away from the center of the city.

 ## Idea 2:
 - simple tile-based building game in which you create a power grid